Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

-The Riemannian version of this result (and the one below) was established in \cite{HsuBridge} using a large deviation principle.
-Similar large deviation principles were recently given for sub-Riemannian manifolds by Bailleul \cite{Bailleul-Bridge} and Inahama \cite{Inahama-LargeDeviations}, but a large of large numbers was not addressed (beyond this single minimizer case as discussed above).
+The Riemannian version of this result (and the one below in Theorem \ref{THM:RA-LLN}) was established in \cite{HsuBridge} using a large deviation principle.
+Similar large deviation principles were recently given for some sub-Riemannian manifolds by Bailleul \cite{Bailleul-Bridge} and Inahama \cite{Inahama-LargeDeviations}, but a law of large numbers was not addressed (beyond this single minimizer case as discussed above).
 Our approach circumvents direct use of large deviations.

+We observe that Theorems \ref{THM:Cumulants} and \ref{THM:LLN} are especially appealing when viewed together.
+The probability measures that govern the leading terms of the log-derivatives of $p_t$ are exactly the measures coming from the asymptotic behavior of the bridge process.

 In the real-analytic case, the support of the limiting measure arising in the law of large numbers can be described.
 In particular, in this case, one can quantify the degree of degeneracy of $h_{x,y}$ at any point $z\in \Gamma$, which by extension we think of as the degree of degeneracy of the exponential map.
 There is a closed, non-empty subset $\Gamma^m$ of $\Gamma$ which corresponds to those points of ``maximum degeneracy.''
-Then we have the following improvement to the law of large numbers.
+Then we have the following improvement to both the law of large numbers and the limit of the log-derivatives of $p_t$.

-\begin{theorem} Let $x$ and $y$ be such that all minimizers between them are strongly normal, and suppose that around any point of $\Gamma$ there is a coordinate chart such that $h_{x,y}$ is real-analytic in these coordinates.
-(In particular, this holds if $M$ itself is real-analytic.)
+\begin{theorem} Let $x$ and $y$ be localizable and such that all minimizers between them are strongly normal, and suppose that around any point of $\Gamma$ there is a coordinate chart such that $h_{x,y}$ is real-analytic in these coordinates.
+(In particular, this holds if $M$ and $\Delta$ themselves are real-analytic.)
 Then $m_t$ converges to a limit $m_0$ as $t\searrow 0$, and the support of $m_0$ is exactly $\Gamma^m$.
-Further, the bridge measure $\mu^{x,y,t}$ converges to $\tilde{m}_0$ as $t\searrow 0$. \end{theorem}
+Further, the bridge measure $\mu^{x,y,t}$ converges to $\tilde{m}_0$ as $t\searrow 0$, and for $Z^i$ as in Theorem \ref{THM:Cumulants}, we have